Why Bhangarh Gets So Quiet in the Evening

 The practical explanation makes sense, but the haunted one feels better.

-“The fort gets quiet because the ASI clears it out, the terrain isolates it, wildlife becomes more active, and ambient human sound disappears”
+Saying: “The fort gets quiet because the ASI clears it out, the terrain isolates it, wildlife becomes more active, and ambient human sound disappears”

-“The place goes silent because something changes after sunset”
+is accurate.
+But saying: “The place goes silent because something changes after sunset”

+is more emotionally satisfying.
 That’s why the myth survives.

 Not because it is proven.
+Because it fits the feeling.

 So Why Does Bhangarh Get So Quiet in the Evening?